dkohlbre/crypto-vm/README.md

 as Mathmatica or similar.
 Python with Crypto-vm does not currently supply any tools, you should do any work and scripting external to crypto-vm.

+## Why crypto challenges specifically?

+Crypto challenges are often competely platform independent, and very easily re-hosted.
+Additionally, many newer CTF competitiors find crypto problems unapproachable, and having a collection designed to make them easy to practice on could help.

+That said, building a similar project that includes all problem types, or is built for another category would probably be a great idea!
+Fork and build it!

 # Adding to crypto-vm
 Adding a new problem to crypto-vm is pretty straight forward.